-- Open your analysis.qgs map (which you should have created and saved during the previous module). - Deactivate all the layers except the solution and important_roads layers. - Click on the Load Raster Layer button:
+- Open your analysis.qgs map.

+- Deactivate all the layers except the solution and important_roads layers.

+- Click on the Load Raster Layer button:

 The Load Raster Layer dialog will open.
 The data for this project is in exercise_data/raster.

 • Either load them all in separately, or hold down ctrl and click on all four of them in turn, then open them at the same time.